karen91013/NeighborhoodMap/README.md

 # ARIA Roles & Tabindex
-Tabbing through the site with the keyboard will select each different city.
+* Tabbing through the site with the keyboard will select each different city.
+* The search filter has a role of "Search Input".
+* The unordered lists have a role of "Location".
+* The map has a role of "Map".